davidsonic/face_classification_ccbr2016/README.md

 dlmwrite(save_dir,Fx);
 ```

-Train: inflate the directory `lomo+boost/Training/data` with data downloaded from .
+Train: inflate the directory `lomo+boost/Training/data` with data downloaded from http://pan.baidu.com/s/1o8xZSKE.
 Enter `lomo+boost/Training/src` run `TrainDetector_Demo.m` and the training will be on the fly.
 Final model would be saved in `result.mat`, and you can get the inference model by extracting its model parameter.

+### CNN_Cifar

+Evaluate: enter into `CNN_Cifar/Testing` and run `python Evaluate.py` to get the score.
+Make sure that you change `data_root` and `caffe_root` according to your environement.

+Train: files needed to train cifar10 based CNN are included in `CNN_Cifar/Training`.
+Training LMDB is available at http://pan.baidu.com/s/1c29P6KC.
+Run `./train_quick.sh` to train the CNN_Cifar model.

 ## Work in progress